 And if you’re buying little swiss rolls anyway why not whip up these adorable Santa’s Reindeer Candy Treats from Creative Cyncronicity?
 Aren’t they CUTE?!

-Would you share these Yule Log Cakes?
+Would you share these No-Bake Yule Log Cakes?
 I’d appreciate it!

 - 2 double packs of Little Debbie Swiss Rolls